DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-microcontrollers/wifi-mega.rst

 If not already connected to power, connect the Arduino ATMega2560 + ESP8266 WiFi board by Either a USB cable, or for Standalone Operations (no USB) you can use a 7-9vdc power supply in the Arduino 2.1mm female barrel jack.

 - When powered on through a USB cable, check the Arduino IDE Tools > Serial Monitor.
-- It should show the ATMega2560 & ESP8266 WiFi communicating and assigning a xxx.xxx.x.xxx IP Address and Port 2560 to the new DCC++EX Command Station.
+- It should show the ATMega2560 & ESP8266 WiFi communicating and assigning a xxx.xxx.x.xxx IP Address and Port 2560 to the new |EX-CS|.
 - You should see `++ Wifi Setup CONNECTED ++`

 8. Connect your Phone as a Controller (Throttle)